AnoxySoftware/GolangTechTask/README.md

 # Golang Tech Test

-As part of the recruitment process we want to know how you think, code and structure your work.
-In order to do that, we're going to ask you to complete this coding challenge.

-**Please do not spend more than 5 hours on this task**, as this would not be respectful of your time.

-**Please do not submit work as a PR as these are publicly visible**

 ## Task

-In the `api/` folder of this repo there is a basic `grpc` service definition for a voting service.
-This service contains RPCs for creating, listing and voting on `voteable` items.

-There is also a "hello world" go application in `cmd/` and a `docker-compose.yml` for running `Amazon DynamoDB` locally.

-We need you to:

-- Provide a `Go` implementation of the `GRPC` service in the `cmd/` directory of this repo.
+- Provided a `Go` implementation of the `gRPC` service in the `cmd/` directory.

-- Implement a `DynamoDB` based store for this `GRPC` service
+- Implement a `DynamoDB` based store for this `gRPC` service

+  This is implemented in `internal/server` and uses the dynamodb model in `internal/models`

 - Add pagination to the `ListVoteables` RPC call

+  This is included as part of the DynamoDB server, but not currently the mock server

 - Provide adequate test coverage for this simple service

+  There are currently tests to ensure the gRPC service is working, but not automated tests for the DynamoDB side, however there is an included [magefile](https://magefile.org/) in `magefile.go` which allows for easily running [grpcurl](https://github.com/fullstorydev/grpcurl)

+  Examples:
+  - `mage grpcurlList` - lists the voteables
+  - `mage grpcurlCreate` - creates a new voteable, can optionally take `QUESTION` and `ANSWERS` environment variables
+  - `mage grpcurlCast` - casts a vote, uses `INDEX` and `UUID` environment variables

-## How to impress us
+## How to impress

-There are a few optional tasks you can complete if you really want to show off.

-1. Adding Observability
+- Observability

-    Adding structured logging and/or tracing and metrics.
-    (The current tech used should be considered when choosing technologies)
+  - [Apex log](https://github.com/apex/log) is used to provide a structured logging API

+  - [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-go-contrib) is linked into the gRPC server to provide tracing, however there are no exporters configured currently.

+  - I ran out of time to implement metrics, but most of the required code should be there.

-2. Adding Configuration and Secrets management
+- Configuration / Secrets management

+  - [ff](https://github.com/peterbourgon/ff) is used for neater configuration of flags, and also allows reading from the environment

 ## References